hanjq17/GMN/README.md

 ## Visualizations

-We provide a toy script for visualization in `visualize.ipynb`.
+We provide a toy script for visualization in `visualization/vis.ipynb`.

 We exhibit some visualizations of the predictions as below (*Left*: initial position, *Middle*: GMN, *Right*: EGNN):